City Guide for: Sierra Maestra National Park, Cuba

 Activities

-• Take a horse-drawn carriage ride through the city
+• Take a horse-drawn carriage ride through the city.

-• Enjoy the local music and atmosphere
+• Enjoy the local cuisine at a traditional restaurant.

 Travel Time